 7 Things to Avoid Talking While Having Lunch with Your Boss:

 1. Don’t Get Too Personal:

 Your employer can sit down with you to eat, but that does not make him a ‘pal’.
 Do not bring up anything personal to discuss at the table unless your employer decides to go there.

 Employers or bosses may act jovial and curt but this does not mean that you neglect their seniority.
 You must make sure, you do not discuss any personal issue in his or your life.
-This will simply jeopardise your professional relationship.
+This will simply jeopardize your professional relationship.
 It is best to avoid such topics from your conversation plan.

 2. Strictly Avoid Prejudiced topics:

 A healthy debate is a good way to break the ice, but what topic qualifies as healthy?
 Within the boundaries of your corporate life, it is unhealthy to discuss your faith and political belief.
 You should be able to wisely classify what topics to select and what to avoid.

 It is best to avoid subjects like religion and faith.
 Those are subjective matters, best not bring them up.
 You must remember that a debate on such matters never come to a fixed conclusion.
 As the answer to many of the spiritual questions greatly depends on viewpoint, it is best not to raise such subjects with your boss or employer.

 3. Do not tattle/blabber a colleague’s mistakes:

 Goes without saying that equivocating about your colleague’s shortcomings to your superiors is an unbecoming habit.
 Simply put, it does not look any better if done over sharing a meal.
-Pointing out someone else’s pitfalls will harm his reputation but will also affect your own reputation.
+Pointing out someone else’s pitfalls will harm his reputation but will also affect your reputation.

 If you point out someone’s folly at a casual meet with your boss, he will first have a very bad image of you.
 Even when you are sure of what you are saying, it is best to avoid such topics.